Tonnerre 2 Zeus: History

 The original Tonnerre de Zeus opened in April 1997 as the second wooden roller coaster built in France after Walygator Parc's Anaconda, and the park's second large-scale coaster after Goudurix in 1989.
 No other wooden coasters were built in France until Walibi Rhône-Alpes – also owned by Parc Astérix operator Compagnie des Alpes – debuted Timber in 2016.
-Built by the Gravity Group, Timber was built at a cost of €4.2 million and was well-received by the public.
+Built by the Gravity Group, Timber was constructed at a cost of €4.2 million and was well received by the public.

 In 2019, the park began a three-phase renovation project on the coaster in which 85% of the track and structure would be replaced.
-In conduction with the Gravity Group, Phase's 1 and 2 took place during the 2018-19 and 2019-20 park offseason's, respectively.
+In conduction with the Gravity Group, Phase's 1 and 2 took place during the 2018–19 and 2019-20 park offseason's, respectively.
 The third and final phase was originally planned to take place in the autumn of 2020, but was put on hold for a year due to the COVID-19 pandemic.

 Tonnerre 2 Zeus was officially announced by Parc Astérix on June 24, 2021, which would revitalize the coaster's image and conclude the renovations.
 The lead car of the new Timberliner trains was unveiled at the IAAPA Expo Europe in Barcelona on September 28, 2021.
 Tonnerre de Zeus officially held its last day of operation prior to the final stage of its transformation on November 7.
-The new Timberliners were delivered in late March of 2022, and Tonnerre 2 Zeus held its grand re-opening on April 9.
+The new Timberliners were delivered in late March 2022, and Tonnerre 2 Zeus held its grand re-opening on April 9.

 Ride Experience

 Riders exit the station and make a right-hand turn, proceeding into the 98 ft tall chain lift hill.
 Upon reaching the top, yet another right hand turn sends the train down its initial drop and into a below ground tunnel, reaching a top speed of 55.9 mi/h.
 Following a turnaround, the coaster proceeds into a signature 90-degree banked airtime hill.
-A speed bump underneath the lift hill sends the train through a banked turnaround and then through a series of straight hills spanning the coaster site, before being greeted by yet another lower-ground turnaround.
+A speed bump underneath the lift hill sends the train through a banked turnaround (previously a 540 degree clockwise helix prior to 2022) and then through a series of straight hills spanning the coaster site, before being greeted by yet another lower-ground turnaround.
 Crossing the layout yet again, riders navigate a left-hand turnaround into a darkened tunnel with smoke and strobe effects.
 A few more banked airtime moments lead to a final 270° counterclockwise helix, thus sending the train into the brake run.
 One ride on Tonnerre de Zeus lasts about 2 minutes and 5 seconds.

 Characteristics

 Statistics

 Prior to the retrack, Tonnerre 2 Zeus was 98 ft tall, 4044 ft long, and reached a top speed of 52 mi/h throughout the ride.
-Following the refurbishment, the peak speed was increased to 55.9 mi/h and a total of 14 airtime moments were accounted for, although the new length remains unknown.
+Following the refurbishment, the peak speed was increased to 55.9 mi/h and a total of 14 airtime moments were accounted for, although the track has been shortened due to the elimination of the double helix.
 Much of the original structure was built out of American Yellow Pine.